 Are All Carbohydrates Wrong In Candida?

 There are many theories with regard to the right and the wrong carbohydrates you can consume if you have a candida yeast infection.
 I have learned by personal experience of treating countless candida patients that the truth is, there is no right or wrong, only theories.
 Some physicians rightly say no to candy, soda drinks, chocolate and any refined sugars.
-Others say no to fruit, others say no starchy vegetables like corn, potatoes, pumpkin, etc. I can totally understand why so many people are confused by the time they visit a practitioner’s clinic.
+Others say no to fruit, others say no starchy vegetables like corn, potatoes, pumpkin, etc. I can totally understand why so many people are confused by the time they visit a practitioner’s clinic (this is why I wrote Why Do Practitioners Often Miss The Candida Diagnosis? and you should certainly read it).
 So what is right and what is wrong?
-The truth is, there is NO right or wrong, and only by personal experience will you be able to determine what is right for you.
+The truth is, there is NO right or wrong, and only by personal experience will you be able to determine what is right for YOU.
+I have written in details about the topic in my book CandidaCrusher.

 Here is a handy candida carbohydrate food chart for those who want an insight into the foods which may be suitable and those not so when you are starting on a candida program.
 But please remember, the only one who can determine exactly what foods are suitable is you.
-The Permanent Yeast Solution is an excellent book which covers this question in detail, and is well worth reading if you have a yeast infection and are looking for a permanent solution.
+CandidaCrusher is an excellent book which covers this question in detail, and is well worth reading if you have a yeast infection and are looking for a permanent solution.

 Carbohydrates which you will find are generally OK when you have a yeast infection